Skip to main content

 Personal court appearance is required.
 Failure to appear may result in a warrant for your arrest.

-Out of custody arraignments are Monday afternoons at 1:15 p.m. and Tuesday – Friday at 9 a.m. and 1:15 p.m.
+Out of custody arraignments are Monday through Friday at 1:15 p.m. and Wednesday at 2:30 p.m.

 In custody arraignments are held each business day at 1:15 p.m. in the jail building across the street from the courthouse.